kgrid-objects/score/docs/README.md

 ### Explore the SCORE KO using Swagger

-Follow [this link](https://editor.swagger.io/?url=https://activator.kgrid.org/99999/score/v1/service-specification.yaml) to try out the SCORE KO in the Swagger Editor.
+Follow [THIS LINK TO THE SCORE KO](https://editor.swagger.io/?url=https://activator.kgrid.org/99999/score/v1/service-specification.yaml) to try it out in the Swagger Editor.
+In this case, the Swagger Editor reads the service description from the SCORE KO, enabling you to enter input parameters and compute results without having to install any software.

-The [Swagger Editor](https://swagger.io/tools/swagger-editor/) prepopulates the request with the example from the service description.
-You can change the input parameters to see how CHD risk is affected in the payload returned by the Knowledge Object.
+More information about the [Swagger Editor](https://swagger.io/tools/swagger-editor/) is available online.

-### Starting from source code
+### Exploring the SCORE KO after doing a local installation of Knowledge Grid source code

-Check out the score object GitHub repo:
+Begin by cloning the SCORE KO GitHub repo:

 ```bash
 git clone https://github.com/kgrid-demos/score.git
 cd score
 ```

-Then download the latest release of the KGrid Activator from the [release page](https://github.com/kgrid/kgrid-activator/releases) (https://github.com/kgrid/kgrid-activator/releases)
+Next, download the latest release of the KGrid Activator from the [release page](https://github.com/kgrid/kgrid-activator/releases) (https://github.com/kgrid/kgrid-activator/releases)

-directly into the `score` directory you just checked out and start up the Activator pointing to the current directory.
+Then, move the KGrid Activator into the `score` directory you just cloned and checked out and start up the Activator while pointing it to the current directory.
 For example, on a Mac (you'll need the [Java SDK version 8 or higher](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) running on your machine):

 ```
 java -jar kgrid-activator-1.0.6.jar --kgrid.shelf.cdostore.url=filesystem:file:${PWD}